Saturday 26th March 2022 at The Mill on the Fleet

 DG Unlimited Helps Bring Autumn Voices Together Again

-Autumn Voices, in partnership with Gatehouse of Fleet’s The Bakehouse, is delighted to offer a programme of poetry and publishing workshops.
-This ‘Watering Grassroots’ live event series, funded by DG Unlimited, will be hosted in the region on the 18th September and 4th December 2021.
+Autumn Voices, in partnership with Gatehouse of Fleet’s The Bakehouse Community Arts, is delighted to announce the second day of poetry and publishing workshops offered as part of our ‘Watering Grassroots’ live event series, funded by DG Unlimited.
+These will take place on Saturday 26th March at The Mill on the Fleet.

 Stephen Lacey, Chair of DG Unlimited, said: “Together Again is all about bringing communities safely together again through the arts and creativity as we emerge from the pandemic.
 Together Again champions the vital role that creativity and culture plays in our lives, how it connects people, contributes to the region’s economy, and promotes community cohesion and individual wellbeing.”